top of page

 Ethics approval

-This Open Up study was performed in line with the principles of the Declaration of Helsinki.
+This study was performed in line with the principles of the Declaration of Helsinki.
 Ethical approval was obtained from the Scientific and Ethical Review Board of the Faculty of Behavioral and Movement Sciences of the Vrije Universiteit (Date 28.6.2021/No 2021-141).

 Notes for integrity

-We are deeply grateful for the joint effort and input of all involved – and we are not indifferent to the many breaches of agreement by Hersencentrum and its affiliated researchers.
+We are deeply grateful for the joint effort and input of all involved – and we are not indifferent to the many breaches of agreement and manipulations by Hersencentrum and its affiliated researchers.
 We would celebrate our achievements even more if integrity and liability to agreements would have been met.
 These values ensure a quality of relationship and trust which acts as a different form of contribution.

 Non-profit